jaivox/speech/jaivox/apps/spanish/README_spanish.txt

 el_diphone.

 You can use agents.conf to generate an agent-based system that uses the spanish voice for festival.
-The generated files should be modfied to work with the Voxforge Spanish corpus.
+The generated files should be modified to work with the Voxforge Spanish corpus.

 We have all the required modifications already in spanish/agents_saved